Skip to content

 Terminal window

-tail -f .logs/backend.log # Check backend logs
+tail -f ~/.snippbot/logs/daemon.log # Check daemon logs

-lsof -i :18781 # Check if port is in use
+lsof -i :18781 # Check if the port is in use

 Port conflict: